-GEICO, which is available in all 50 states, underwrites policies under several subsidiary names, including GEICO General, GEICO Casualty and GEICO Indemnity.
+Geico, which is available in all 50 states, underwrites policies under several subsidiary names.

 Esurance, which offers auto insurance policies in 43 states, is owned by the national insurer Allstate.
-The seven states you could get GEICO, but not Esurance, are Alaska, Delaware, Hawaii, Montana, New Hampshire, Vermont and Wyoming.
+The seven states in which you could get Geico, but not Esurance, are Alaska, Delaware, Hawaii, Montana, New Hampshire, Vermont and Wyoming.

 Sample drivers were 30-year-old men who drove a 2015 Honda Civic EX.
 All other variables affecting the cost of car insurance were consistent, including marital status (drivers were single) and driving record (clean).
 Coverage levels are listed below and are slightly higher than any one state's minimum coverage requirements: